 - No tight clothes.

 - No spaghetti strap shirts.

 - No exposed mid-riff.

+- No hoodies

 - No offensive logos or expressions on clothing.

 The Secondary Administration may require a student to return home for the purpose of changing clothing.
-Our policy is:

-Wear clothing that is respectful to one's self as well as to others.
+Our policy is: Wear clothing that is respectful to yourself and others.